IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 Thereafter, an election shall be held as soon as practical to replace the member so removed.

-In the event of a "Motion of no-confidence" governance action to remove all members of the Constitutional Committee at the same time, that is approved by a requisite percentage as specified by the Guardrails of DReps and SPOs, upon implementation of the governance action, the Constitutional Committee shall be
+In the event of a "Motion of no confidence" governance action to remove all members of the Constitutional Committee at the same time, that is approved by a requisite percentage as specified by the Guardrails of DReps and SPOs, upon implementation of the governance action, the Constitutional Committee shall be